dialogware-com/docs/md/usecase.md

 Dialogware is a unique platform that enables companies to quickly create and deploy their own Proof of Concept (PoC) in hours, minutes or even seconds.
 It provides an intuitive interface for non-technical users to easily define their PoC using text-based instructions, which are then converted into software.
 The resulting PoC can then be tested and used by customers to evaluate the product or service.

 Dialogware also allows companies to customize their PoC solutions to match the customer's needs.
 This makes it an ideal platform for quickly testing out new features, launching products into new markets, and providing customers with a unique and personalized experience.

-With Dialogware, companies can create and deliver a high-quality PoC quickly and cost-effectively.
+With Dialogware, companies can create and deliver high quality PoCs reducing execution time and costs by 90%.

 ## Use Case